Banzai Run

 Banzai Run is a pinball machine produced by Williams in 1988, and the first machine designed by Pat Lawlor.
-It has a multi-playfield design, in which the player can play a vertical game on the machine's backglass in addition to the main playfield.
+The game is based on an earlier version called Wreck'n Ball, and uses a motocross theme.
+It has a duel-playfield design, in which the player can play on the near vertical backglass in addition to the main playfield.
 The concept was patented by Pat Lawlor and Larry DeMar, but due to cost was never used again.

 Design

+Wreck'n Ball

+While working at Nuvatech Pat Lawlor was introduced to Larry DeMar and showed him a whitewood prototype of a dual-playfield pinball game.
+They agreed to collaborate on this design, and DeMar obtained some components from Steve Kordek, and bought a Road Kings pinball machine to use for parts, including System 11 hardware.

+Compared to a standard playfield, the near vertical playfield at an 80-degree pitch had gravity 8.5 times stronger.
 To experiment with vertical shots Larry DeMar used his Space Shuttle machine on its end and discovered that the maximum distance a ball could travel was about 8 inches and so all shots would have to be designed to be short ones.
-The concept and layout for this game were developed for Wreck'n Ball or Wrecking Ball (the name wasn't finalized) in 1987 which was never completed and acted as a prototype for Banzai Run.
+By the summer of 1986 the vertical playfield used a design with three flippers.
+The concept and layout for this game were developed to create Wreck'n Ball in 1987.
 This was based on a (de)construction theme and had displays inset into the middle of the vertical playfield.
 The prototype was viewed by two Williams executives Ken Fedesna, and Neil Nicastro, with a leading pinball designer, Steve Ritchie.
 Previously a software designer at Williams Larry DeMar's experience and reputation persuaded them to manufacturer a version of the game.
-Other than the theme the biggest difference between this prototype and Banzai Run is how the ball moves from the main playfield to the backbox playfield.
-The production version has the motor in the upper playfield and raises the ball using a screw assembly.
-During the design stages it was called "Banzai Enduro".